Configuring arguments here will override default parameters.

 Place all necessary files into sourcedata

-, subfolders must be created for each spectroscopy run (i.e., there should be separate folders for each VOI and for the water reference and metabolite runs).
+mrsin thesourcedatadirectory.
+In that subfolder you will find one subject/session's mrs dicoms.
+There are no further subfolders automatically created for each spectroscopy run , so we will need to manually make them (i.e., there should be separate folders for each VOI and for the water reference and metabolite runs).
 These can be named anything you want.In this example there was only one VOI, the left anterior cingulate cortex (Lacc).
-The subfolders for the water reference and metabolite scans were manually created and named Lacc_mrsref and Lacc_svs, respectively.
+Manually create the subfolders for the water reference and metabolite scans (named Lacc_mrsref and Lacc_svs, respectively).

 Then copy the corresponding RDA and twix files (saved to your drive via scannershare).